Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Methodology

-for any scale factor $c$.
-The scaling exponent $D>0$ represents the fractal dimension or self-similarity dimension of the self-affine process.
-Such a fractal system is characterized by a single scaling law at any scale of the system.
-Fractal dimension is a parameter which provides a measure of complexity \cite{llyod}.
-Data generated by various complex systems, for instance, chaotic spectra of atoms, records of astrophysical X-ray light sources, time series of internet traffic, climate dynamics and records of heartbeat, exhibit fluctuations on a broad range of scales.
-Such fluctuations often follow a scaling relation of the type \eqref{eq:selfaffine1} over several orders of magnitude in both equilibrium and non-equilibrium situations.
+where $c$ is the scale factor.
+The scaling exponent $D>0$ represents the self-affine process's fractal or self-similarity dimension.
+A uni-fractal or uniscaling process is characterized by a single scaling law at any scale.
+Data generated by various complex systems exhibit fluctuations on a broad range of scales.
+Such fluctuations often follow a scaling relation of the type \eqref{eq:selfaffine1} over several orders of magnitude in both equilibrium and non-equilibrium situations \cite{Kantelhardt_2002}.